ptrefall/fluid-hierarchical-task-network/README.md

 * Comes with Unity Package Module definitions for seamless integration into Unity projects.
 * 137 unit tests

+## Support
+Join the [discord channel](https://discord.gg/u45nmb) to share your experience and get support on the usage of Fluid HTN.

 ## Getting started
 ### What is Hierarchical Task Network planning
 It is highly recommended to read and watch the following resources on HTN planning before using this planner.